N5GEH/n5geh.services.controller/README.md

 **Configuration Files**

 In oder to interact with the FIWARE platform, the controllers need to know the data structure on the platform, i.e. which devices can take measurements or make actions and how dose the controller look like.
-For this purpose, each concrete controller must define four configuration files in `config` folder: `input.json`, `output.json`, `command.json`, and `controller.json`.
+For this purpose, individual controllers require four configuration files: `input.json`, `output.json`, `command.json`, and `controller.json`.
+An example can be found under `/config/example`

-`input.json` contains the entities and their attributes, which should be taken as input variables.
+`input.json` defines the entities and their attributes, which should be taken as input variables.
 The controller reads their values in every control cycle.

-`output.json` contains the entities and their attributes, which should be taken as output variables.
+`output.json` defines the entities and their attributes, which should be taken as output variables.
 The controller updates their values in every control cycle.

-`command.json` contains the actuator entities (devices that have commands) and their commands, which are updated by the controller in every control cycle.
+`command.json` defines the actuator entities (devices that have commands) and their commands, which are updated by the controller in every control cycle.

 > **NOTE:** The entities can have many attributes, some of which are not relevant for the controller, e.g. relationships or some static attributes.
 Therefore, only the measured/controlled attributes should be given in the configuration files.

 > **NOTE:** Commands and output variables are different.
 The commands will be forwarded to the devices, while the output variables will only be updated on the platform.
 If no output variables are required, `output.json` can be left empty.

-`controller.json` defines the data structure of a concrete controller, i.e. which parameters are required (e.g. kp, ki, and kd for a PID controller).
+`controller.json` defines the controller entity and its parameter structure, e.g. kp, ki, and kd for a PID controller.
 These parameters will be read from FIWARE platform in every control cycle.

 ## Existing Controller Services